directus/directus/docs/user-guide/user-management/users.md

 ![Public registration settings showing a user registration checkbox, a verify email checkbox, the selection of a user role, and an email filter.](https://marketing.directus.app/assets/0d221e5b-a5f1-45f9-ba5a-71610b24724d.png)

-To allow public registration directly from the login page of the Data studio, follow these spte.s
+To allow public registration directly from the login page of the Data studio, follow these steps.

 1. Navigate to **Settings > Settings**.
 2. Enable User Registration.